mikewest/internetdrafts/secure-cookies/draft.md

         Note: This allows "secure" pages to override `secure` cookies with non-secure variants.
 Perhaps we should restrict that as well?

-3. Adjust the eviction priority order at the bottom of Section 5.3 to be the
+3. In order to ensure that a non-secure site can never cause a `secure` cookie to be evisted, adjust the "remove excess cookies" priority order at the bottom of Section 5.3 to be the following:
-    following:

     1. Expired cookies.